nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-GCP/index.md

 === "Prerequisites"

-    - Technology: Users must be comfortable with using a terminal window.
-Please use the Chrome web browser for setting up and connecting to a GCP virtual machine.
+    - Technology: Users must be comfortable with using a terminal window (GCP shell provided in the interface).
+Please use the **Chrome web browser** for setting up and connecting to a GCP virtual machine.
+Some GCP features do not work on other web browsers.

     - Financial: First time GCP users require a valid credit card to set up a GCP billing account.
-New users can sign up for a free 3-month $300 trial during billing account set up.
+New users are eligible for a free 3-month $300 trial during billing account set up.